John Durham: Federal government

-Appointments as special investigator
+Appointments as Special Prosecutor

 Whitey Bulger case

 Amid allegations that FBI informants James "Whitey" Bulger and Stephen "The Rifleman" Flemmi had corrupted their handlers, US Attorney General Janet Reno named Durham special prosecutor in 1999.
 He oversaw a task force of FBI agents brought in from other offices to investigate the Boston office's handling of informants.
 In 2002, Durham helped secure the conviction of retired FBI agent John J. Connolly Jr., who was sentenced to 10 years in prison on federal racketeering charges for protecting Bulger and Flemmi from prosecution and warning Bulger to flee just before the gangster's 1995 indictment.
 Durham's task force also gathered evidence against retired FBI agent H. Paul Rico, who was indicted in Oklahoma on state charges that he helped Bulger and Flemmi kill a Tulsa businessman in 1981.
 Rico died in 2004 before the case went to trial.

 CIA interrogation tapes destruction

 In 2008, Durham was appointed by Attorney General Michael Mukasey to investigate the destruction of CIA videotapes of detainee interrogations.
 On November 8, 2010, Durham closed the investigation without recommending any criminal charges be filed.
 Durham's final report remains secret but was the subject of an unsuccessful lawsuit under the Freedom of Information Act filed by The New York Times reporter Charlie Savage.